Glaive-Free-Fire/MGQP-Map-Editor/README.md

 -   **Japanese Text Ignore Marker:** Use `##` at the end of ShowText lines to exclude them from Japanese text error detection.
 -   **Empty ShowText Processing:** Empty ShowText blocks are properly matched with Japanese counterparts but hidden from the editor interface.
 -   **Special Template Recognition:** Automatic detection and handling of special text patterns for improved translation workflow.

 ---

+## Changelog (v1.5.15)

+### Large File Handling & Performance
+- **Chunking System**: Implemented a system to split files over 5000 lines into manageable parts (chunks).
+This prevents browser DOM performance degradation.
+- **Marker-Based Synchronization**: Improved `splitIntoChunks` to use CommonEvent IDs as markers.
+Japanese files are now split at the exact same logical points as Russian files, eliminating end-of-chunk desynchronization.
+- **Chunk Navigation**: Added UI buttons (Prev/Next Chunk) and a counter (e.g., "Part 1/5") to easy navigate large files.
+- **Safe Loading**: Added `isNewFile` protection to `loadChunk` to prevent old editor content from overwriting new files during the loading process.

+### Protection & Recovery
+- **localStorage Auto-Save**: Added a background timer (5 mins) that caches the entire project state (all chunks, names, files) to the browser's local storage.
+- **Session Recovery**: Added a "Restore Session" notification that appears on startup if a crash or accidental closure is detected.
+- **Automatic Cache Clearing**: The cache is cleanly removed once the file is successfully downloaded using the "Save" button.

+### Validation & Error Detection
+- **"Glued" Line Detection**: New check for missing empty lines before `CommonEvent` and `Page` markers.
+These "glued" lines are now flagged as errors and **automatically fixed** during the save process.
+- **Unclosed Quote Tracking**: Added detection for unmatched double quotes `"` in `ShowText` blocks to prevent script crashes in the engine.
+- **Display Name Fix**: The `Display Name` header is now restricted to the first chunk only, preventing duplication in multi-part files.

+### UI Cleanup & Optimization
+- **Undo/Redo Removal**: Safely removed deprecated UI buttons and legacy history tracking code to streamline the codebase.
+- **Wrap/Slash Mode Removal**: Removed the "Wrap Mode" and "Slash Wrap" buttons and all associated complex event listeners, significantly reducing CPU load during typing.
+- **State Reset**: Loading any new file now correctly clears previous error indices, block arrays, and map metadata to ensure a clean slate.

+---